zigma360dev/techdoc/docs/how-to/cloud-wildcard-certificate.md

 # Wildcard SSL certificate for Zigma cloud service using Let’s Encrypt

-In this page will cover, how to generate a wildcard SSL certificate for the __*.client.zigma360.com__ domain using Let’s Encrypt free service and a PowerShell module Posh-ACME.
+In this page will cover, how to generate a wildcard SSL certificate for the __*.client.zigma360.com__ domain using Let’s Encrypt free service and a PowerShell module [Posh-ACME](https://poshac.me/docs/v4/).

 ## Requirements and Platform Support

 - Supports Windows PowerShell 5.1 (Desktop edition) **with .NET Framework 4.7.1** or later
 - Supports PowerShell 6.2 or later ([Core edition](https://docs.microsoft.com/en-us/powershell/scripting/whats-new/differences-from-windows-powershell)) on all supported OS platforms.
 - Requires `FullLanguage` [language mode](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_language_modes)

+To check PowerShell version: `$PSversionTable` or `get-host|Select-Object version`

 ## Installation Posh-ACME (Stable)